Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ![Footer](documentation/images/footer.png)

 - __Book Page__

   - This page will allow the user to send contact details in order to make a booking.
-This form asks for 1.
-First Name 2.
+This form asks for the following:
+  - 1. First Name 2.
 Last name 3.
 Email Address 4.
 Phone number 5.
 Booking Date & 6.
 Your message.
+  - All fields are required and a valid email address (including @,) needs to be entered.
-After filling in all the required forms, the user will be prompted to submit the form with the “Send” button.
+  - After filling in all the required forms, the user will be prompted to submit the form with the “Send” button.

 ![Book](documentation/images/Form.png)